UltiRequiem/calc-pyqt5-tkinker/README.md

-# Basic Calculator with Graphic Interfaze Python
+# Basic calculator with graphical interface

 ![Phot of the Calculator](https://i.imgur.com/0fuyZjZ.png)